benjaminion/upgrading-ethereum-book/src/book.md

 #### ExecutionAddress

 The ExecutionAddress type was introduced in the Bellatrix pre-Merge upgrade to represent the fee recipient on the execution chain for beacon blocks that contain transactions.
 It is a normal, 20-byte, Ethereum address, and is used in the [`ExecutionPayload`](/part3/containers/execution#executionpayload) class.

+#### WithdrawalIndex

+The WithdrawalIndex keeps track of the total number of withdrawal transactions made from the consensus layer to the execution layer.
+All nodes store this number in their state, so a block containing withdrawal transactions that have unexpected withdrawal indices is invalid.

+At the maximum rate of 16 withdrawals per slot, a `uint64` will take 438 billion years to overflow.
+This ought to be enough.

 #### References